FAQs

 Push-button online ordering breaks the connections.
 It commoditizes the weavings, annihilates the presence and individuality of the weavers, and turns you into a nameless consumer.

 I don’t want to do that.
-The beautiful handwoven textiles of Sardinia offer a portal to a connection we all seek, and I honor this.
-It’s part of what I consider fair trade.
+The beautiful handwoven textiles of Sardinia are art, and offer a portal to human connection and respect we all seek.
+I honor this.

 See more on the post The Indescribable Energy of Beautiful Handwoven Sardinian Textiles.
 And contact me if you would like to connect with the weavers and purchase a textile!